billbillbilly/streetscape/README.md

 can be collected by the URL link in the meta information.

 Let's try example data in the package
+Here we can not use the example data to access GVI calculation because the URLs for the street views can expire at some point after download the metadata
 ```r
 streetviewdata <- streetscape::scdataframe